mothupir/loadsheddingapp/README.md

 newly created jokes only become visible after they have been approved by an administrator.
 Designated admin users can navigate to the approve jokes page where they can accept/reject jokes.
 See image below for more information.

+## Very important
+If you require an admin user for testing purposes, please contact on the team members for assistance

 <!-- GETTING STARTED -->
 ## Deployment